-II Symposium on Teaching English as a Foreign Language 2025
+III Symposium on Teaching as a Foreign Language 2027

-II Symposium on Teaching English as a Foreign Language 2025
+III Symposium on Teaching English as a Foreign Language 2027

 General Information

-The school of English at Universidad Americana is pleased to inform that the second symposium on teaching and learning English as a foreign language will take place on May 28, 29, and 30th, 2025.
+The school of English at Universidad Americana is pleased to inform that the third symposium on teaching and learning English as a foreign language will take place on March 10, 11, and 12, 2027

 Remote connection